Sony a9 Review

 The new dial on the top left is a nice addition.
 Allowing for quick access to drive modes and AF modes.
 I do wish the locking button for that dial had an on and off switch.
 It would be nice to change those on the fly without first pressing in a button.

 And finally!
 The joystick!
-Why it took them so long to add an AF joystick is besides me.
-I, along with many other photographers, find that a joystick is the fasted and most convenient way to change your AF point while composing your shots.
+Why it took them so long to add an AF joystick is beyond me.
+I, along with many other photographers, find that a joystick is the quickest and most convenient way to change your AF point while composing your shots.

 “But it doesn’t have the resolution and dynamic range of the a7R II…” Is what I kept telling myself to keep me from investing in the a9.
 It’s also what a lot of people are saying in reviews and forum posts and probably for the same reason.
 But in all honestly, aside from the dimensions of the file itself, it’s pretty hard to distinguish an a7R II file vs an a9 file unless you zoom in at 100%.
 But honestly, I sometimes can’t even tell when I’m working with an a6500 file.